Eric’s consciousness tore apart. Then, like a rubber band snapping back into place, his body reassembled with a violent jolt.

 Carol had a blank expression.
 “About why we don’t need to go to the bathroom?
 No, not at all.
 I’m gonna be honest, most of that went right over my head.”
 He swung his hand over his head.
 Tyson and Aaron nodded in agreement.

 “I see,” Paul said slowly.
 “I might have gone deeper than I should have.
-The short version of why our bodies are set up like this is that Terrance fed the AI who made this game very specific information, mainly video games.
-He did not explain to the AI how human bodies work.
-By the time other people got involved, the AI wouldn’t listen to us.
+The short version is that the AI didn’t feel the need to copy human anatomy.
+So no need to go to the bathroom.
 You’ll get used to it.
 I think it might be best to separate into our different groups now.
 Ashley, can you handle the civilians?”

 “Y-yes,” Ashley said nervously.
 “I think so.”

-Paul pulled the military triplets aside, while Ashley did the same for Syn’s group.
+Paul pulled the military triplets aside while Ashley took charge of Syn’s group.

-“What the . . .”
-Trist exclaimed when she saw her outfit.
-“Why do you get to wear pants, and I’m stuck in a skirt?”
+“What the—” Trist blurted, staring at Ashley’s outfit.
+“Why do you get pants while I’m stuck in a skirt?”

-“Oh, oh crap,” Trist said, smacking her head as she remembered.
-The group chuckled at her expense; Trist’s face turned bright red.
+The group chuckled at her expense, and Trist’s face turned bright red.

-Syn teased, “That’s what you get for trying to play dress-up with your character.”
+Syn smirked.
+“That’s what you get for playing dress-up with your character.”

 Ashley shook her head.
 “Afraid not.
-It’s built within the character; it’s one of the weird quirks the AI has.
-There might be a way within the game to change that setting, but we don’t know of it.
-However, your clothes offer the same stats as otherwise; even if you get hit on your skin, you’ll still be protected the same.
-You’d have to log out and make a new character.
-I . . . don’t think they’d let you back in if the reason you wasted a dive was that you didn’t want to wear a skirt.”
+It’s tied to your character model.
+The AI has some… quirks.
+There might be a way to change it in-game, but we don’t know of one yet.”
+She hesitated before adding, “Technically, you could log out and remake your character, but I don’t think they’d let you back in if you wasted a dive just because you didn’t want to wear a skirt.”

 Trist grumbled but accepted her fate.
 “Might as well make the best of it.
 I’ll be the hottest girl in the game.”